Hofstra University School of Law, J.D., with Distinction, 2001

 Brad began his legal career as a judicial law clerk to the Honorable Vice Chancellor John W. Noble of the Delaware Court of Chancery.
 Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware.

-Brad is recognized in Chambers USA as an “up and coming” practitioner in the Court of Chancery.
-He is described by Chambers as having "attract[ed] praise from observers as a ‘diligent and smart’ attorney with a strong focus in corporate law,” and as a “‘very impressive’ younger lawyer who clearly has a bright future ahead of him in Chancery matters.”
+Chambers USA has repeatedly named Brad as a recognized practitioner in the Delaware Court of Chancery.
+Most recently, Chambers USA 2014 described Brad as a “’terrific’” lawyer who's "star continues to rise in the Chancery arena."
+Chambers has also acknowledged Brad as "attract[ing] praise from observers as a ‘diligent and smart’ attorney with a strong focus in corporate law” and a “‘very impressive’ younger lawyer.”

 Brad also recently represented Complete Genomics and its directors in opposing efforts to enjoin Complete Genomics' sale to BGI-Shenzhen and a subsequent contested fee application (C.A.
 No. 7888-VCL), as well as limited partners in an action to remove the general partner of DV Urban Realty Partners (C.A.
 No. 7204-VCN) and the successful defense of the Court's post-trial removal decision on appeal before the Delaware Supreme Court (C.A.
 No. 547, 2012).